Gelson Fernandes: Post-playing career

 In April 2022, FIFA announced the appointment of Fernandes as Director Member Associations Africa effective 1 August 2022.
 In his role as director, his responsibility is to oversee the services to strengthen the growth and development of the African member associations through the FIFA Forward Programme.
 In March 2023, in his capacity as Director, he took a two-day working visit to Ghana, where he engaged the Ghana Football Association and its stakeholders including the Ministry of Youth and Sports and the Parliament of Ghana Select Committee on Youth, Sports and Culture.

 Personal life

-Fernandes arrived in Switzerland with his mother at the age of five from the Cape Verde islands, the family settling in Sion, as his father works for FC Sion as a groundskeeper.
+Fernandes arrived in Switzerland with his mother at the age of five from the Cape Verde islands, the family settling in Sion, as his father, Jose, works for FC Sion as a groundskeeper.
 Regarding on his nationality, he said: "That is important to me.
 Look at me, you know immediately where I come from.
 This is my culture, this is where my roots are.
 By the way, there is not a single day that I am not on the other side of the ocean for a few moments travel.
 A little Zouc or Funana, and I'll take off.
 In moments like this, nothing can disturb me."